 At the beginning of the 20th century, people started to think of other uses for the chainsaw.
 Therefore, in 1926 first-ever electric chainsaw was developed to fell redwoods.

-In contrast, to today’s chainsaw, these electric chainsaws were quite large and required two persons to process cutting tasks.
+In contrast, to today’s tool, these electric chainsaws were quite large and required two persons to process cutting tasks.
 Shouldn’t we Thank God for these portable chainsaws that are way easier to operate than those in the past, right?

-Uses of Chainsaw
+Uses of Chainsaw in 2024

 Woody Woods